higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TOKENOMICS.md

 ## 10. Next Steps

-1. **Check the Liquidity**: Once launched, you can buy/sell on Orca or via Jupiter.
+1. **Check the Liquidity**: Once launched, you can buy/sell on Meteora or via Jupiter.
 2. **Register if You’re a Zealot**: If you hit ≥ 420,690 tokens, call `register_holder`.
 3. **Watch the Art**: Keep an eye out for **`evolution.svg`** updates whenever thresholds are hit.
 4. **HODL or Trade**: Up to you—just remember, relic NFTs reward big holders.